sanderfrenken/battledom-site/content/presskit/index.md

 ## About me

-I am a game developer when I don't work my daytime job as an iOS engineer at a large bank in the Netherlands or trying to entertain my 2 little ones Oliver and Elisa or spending time with my wife, Fabienne.
+I am a game developer when I don't work my daytime job as an iOS engineer at a large bank in the Netherlands.

+What also keeps me busy us trying to entertain my 2 little ones Oliver and Elisa and spending time with my lovely wife, Fabienne.

 You can find me more about me and my drives [here on my personal blog space](https://sanderfrenken.github.io/dev-blog/posts/welcome/).